surajraj99/surajraj99.github.io/_pages/about.md

 - **11/2/2023**: Check out the podcast episode where I talked about my research with Dr. Carina Minardi on [STEM From](https://www.stemfrom.org/podcast/episode/1d4b6552/suraj-rajendran-computational-biology-at-weill-cornell-medical-college).
 - **10/25/2023**: I gave a talk at Instituto de Salud Carlos III in Dr. Biagio Mandracchia's Introduction to Biomedical AI course.
 I talked about the burgeoning field of Cross-Cohort Cross-Category Learning (C4) and its applications in healthcare.
 - **9/19/2023**: Our team placed 3rd in NASA's Pushback to the Future Challenge!
 See the blog post written about the winners and our approach [here](https://drivendata.co/blog/airport-pushback-finalists).
-- **6/27/2023**: Gave a talk at European Society of Human Reproduction and Embryology (ESHRE 2023) on "[Predicting Embryo Ploidy Status Using Time-lapse Images](https://academic.oup.com/humrep/article/38/Supplement_1/dead093.147/7203204)".
-Our abstract was published in Human Reproduction.

 <!-- Create content & metadata